 Orthopteran insects play pivotal roles in terrestrial ecosystems, functioning as herbivores, predators, prey, and bioindicators across diverse habitats (Samways et al., 2025).
 Members of the order Orthoptera, particularly katydids (Tettigoniidae) and grasshoppers (Acrididae) (Gutjahr & de Souza Braga, 2018; Song, 2019), have long attracted scientific interest due to their ecological significance, behavioural diversity, acoustic communication, and taxonomic complexity.
 Comparative studies among orthopteran species occupying different ecological niches and biogeographic regions provide valuable insights into evolutionary adaptation, ecosystem services, and species-specific interactions with plants and predators (Bidau, 2014).
 The present study focuses on a comparative assessment of three ecologically and biologically distinct orthopterans: Microcentrum rhombifolium (greater angle-wing katydid), Mecopoda elongata (Malaysian bush-cricket), and Schistocerca americana (American grasshopper).

-Microcentrum rhombifolium (Saussure, 1859), a member of the subfamily Phaneropterinae, is widely distributed across North America, Asia-Pacific, Europe, and Australia, and India.
-The Tettigoniidae are large Orthopterans coming under super order Ensifera, popularly called Locustidae and are also known as katydids.
+Microcentrum rhombifolium (Saussure, 1859), a member of the subfamily Phaneropterinae, is widely distributed across North America, Asia-Pacific, Europe, Australia, and India.
+The Tettigoniidae are large Orthopterans that’s comes under the super order Ensifera, popularly called Locustidae, and are also known as katydids.
 They inhabit shrubs and trees in forests, gardens, and urban green spaces.
-Katydids are distinguished from grasshoppers by the length of filamentous antenna, which exceed their own body length, while grasshoppers’ antennae are always relatively short and thickened.
+Katydids are distinguished from grasshoppers by the length of filamentous antennae, which exceed their own body length, while grasshoppers’ antennae are always relatively short and thickened.
 This species is notable for its exceptional leaf mimicry, characterized by green rhomboid wings with prominent angles that provide effective camouflage against predators.
 Ecologically, M. rhombifolium occupies a dual trophic role as both herbivore and facultative predator.
 They feed on plant material as well as small arthropods such as aphids, thrips, spider mites, and their eggs.
 It contributes to the natural regulation of pest populations.
 Its presence is often considered indicative of healthy arboreal habitats (Isely, 1944).

-In contrast, Mecopoda elongata (Linnaeus, 1758) is a large tropical tettigoniid widely distributed across the tropical Asia, including India, China, Malaysia, and Indonesia, commonly known as bush-cricket.
+In contrast, Mecopoda elongata (Linnaeus, 1758) is a large tropical tettigoniid widely distributed across tropical Asia, including India, China, Malaysia, and Indonesia, commonly known as the bush-cricket.
 This species is best known for its complex acoustic signalling system (Hartbauer, 2008; Hummel et al., 2014; Bayley & Hedwig, 2024).
 Remarkably, multiple sympatric populations of M. elongata coexist (Wee et al., 2015).
 It has distinct song patterns, pheromonal cues, genital morphology, and cuticular lipid profiles, promoting reproductive isolation and maintaining genetic diversity.
 These traits have positioned M. elongata as a model organism for studies in bioacoustics, sexual selection, and speciation.
 Ecologically, the species contributes to arthropod food webs both as a predator of smaller insects and as prey for birds and parasitoids.
 Its sensitivity to environmental noise and habitat structure makes it a useful indicator of tropical ecosystem health, particularly in the context of habitat disturbance and climate change.

 Schistocerca americana, commonly known as the American grasshopper, belongs to the family Acrididae and represents a contrasting ecological strategy compared to tettigoniids.
-Distributed mainly in the Mexico, Bahamas, the southeastern United States, and India.
+Distributed mainly in Mexico, Bahamas, the southeastern United States, and India.
 This species is a well-known agricultural pest, particularly during episodic population outbreaks (Capinera & Froeba, 2007).
 It feeds voraciously on grasses and a wide range of crops, including citrus, corn, sugarcane, cotton, and vegetables, occasionally causing significant economic losses (Sandoval‐Mojica & Capinera, 2011).
 Ecologically, S. americana plays a central role as a primary herbivore, influencing plant community composition and nutrient cycling.
 Of particular interest is its production of caeliferins sulfated fatty acids present in regurgitant, which induce damaged plants to release volatile organic compounds that attract natural enemies (Tumlinson & Engelberth, 2008).
 This tri-trophic interaction has made S. americana a key model in studies of chemical ecology and plant—pest—predator interactions.